 German business morale improved only slightly in April as a third wave of Covid-19 infections and a semiconductor shortage in the motor vehicle sector slowed a recovery in Europe's largest economy, a survey showed today.

-The Ifo institute said its business climate index rose to 92.1 from an upwardly revised reading of 90.9 in November.
+The Ifo institute said its business climate index edged up to 96.8 from 96.6 in March.

 A Reuters poll of analysts had pointed to a bigger increase to 97.8.

 "Both the third wave of infections and bottlenecks in intermediate products are impeding Germany's economic recovery," Ifo President Clemens Fuest said.

 Germany is struggling to contain an aggressive third wave of Covid-19 as efforts have been complicated by the more contagious B117 variant, first discovered in Britain, and a relatively slow introduction of vaccines against the pandemic.

 Companies raised their assessment of the current business situation once again, but they were less optimistic about the coming six months, the Ifo survey showed.

 The business climate in manufacturing improved further to reach its highest level in nearly three years, with industrial companies reporting full order books and humming factories.